eric-gustafson/asymmetrik/README.txt

 * Basic algorithm
-  Extract the name from the email address and use that in the computation against the the other lines from the business cards to find the name of the person, rather than say the company name.
+  Extract the name from the email address and use that in the computation against the other lines from the business cards to find the name of the person, rather than say the company name.

 * Usage